evuraan/Swipe/README.md

   -d  --debug        show verbose output
   -c  /etc/ku.conf   config file to use
 ```
+If no config file is specified, `Swipe` would use a default configuration.

 Generate a sample config file with `-s` option:
 ```bash
 $ ./swipe -s